AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 [Redundant: For example, access discriminants and access-to-subprogram types with the "protected" calling convention are not in |SPARK|.]

-.. index:: access type; owning
-           access type; observing

-An access-to-object type abiding by these rules is said to be an *owning* access type when it is an access-to-variable type, and an *observing* access type when it is an anonymous access-to-constant type.

 User-defined storage pools are not in |SPARK|; more specifically, the package System.Storage_Pools, Storage_Pool aspect specifications, and the Storage_Pool attribute are not in |SPARK|.

-.. index:: owning type

-A composite type is also said to be an *owning* type if it has an access-to-variable subcomponent.

-Privacy is ignored in determining whether a type is an owning or observing type.
-A generic formal private type is not an owning type [redundant: , although the corresponding actual parameter in an instance of the generic might be an owning type].
-A tagged type shall not be an owning type.

-.. index:: owning object
-           observing object
-           managed object

-An object of an owning access type is said to be an *owning* object;
-an object of an observing access type is said to be an *observing* object.
-An object that is a part of an object of an owning or observing type, or that is part of a dereference of an access value is said to be a *managed* object.

 In the case of a constant object of an access-to-variable type where the object is not a stand-alone object and not a formal parameter (e.g.,